opensecuritycontroller/community/development/osgi/osgi-dev.md

 ## OSGi Modules in OSC

-- `osc-uber` - contains `osc-common`, `osc-server` and dependencies from`pom.xml` not injected directly into OSGi container.
+- `osc-uber` - contains `osc-common`, `osc-server` and dependencies from the POM file not injected directly into the OSGi container.
 - `osc-domain` - data access object module.
-- `osc-uber-jcloud` - contains all dependencies to integrate with Openstack.
+- `osc-uber-jcloud` - contains all dependencies to integrate with OpenStack.

 ## OSGi Container

-OSGi container is a place where all OSGi compatible jars (aka bundle) should be placed.
-In `osc-export` you can find few important files:
+The OSGi container is a place where all OSGi compatible JAR files, or bundles, should be placed.
+In the `osc-export` module, you will find some important files:

-- `server.bnd`- included into server. bndrun files, defines run environment, requirements, properties etc.
+-  included in `server.bndrun` and defines the run environment, requirements, properties etc.
-- `server.bndrun`- contains all bundles that are fundamental part of our application.
+- `server.bndrun`- contains all bundles that are fundamental to running the OSC server.
-- `server-debug.bndrun`- contains bundles from `server.bndrun` and bundles to run OSGi [GoGo Shell](http://enroute.osgi.org/appnotes/gogo.html).
+- `server-debug.bndrun`- contains bundles from `server.bndrun` and bundles to run OSGi's [GoGo shell](http://enroute.osgi.org/appnotes/gogo.html).

-To add a new bundle into OSGi container, you must include it in `server.bndrun`(also add it to `server-debug.bndrun`) in that part:
+To add a new bundle into an OSGi container, you must include it in `server.bndrun`(also add it to `server-debug.bndrun`):

 ```java
 -runbundles: \